Firstcard

 • Credit Strong reports to all three bureaus as an installment loan.

-• Kikoff reports to Experian and Equifax only — not TransUnion — and reports as a revolving line of credit.
+• Kikoff reports to all three bureaus (Experian, Equifax, TransUnion) as a revolving line of credit.

 Who Each One Is Best For